NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 `concat_input`) and the function has to be defined to accept a single argument (here `def concat_input(wildcards):`).
 Let's run the workflow with the updated rule.
-Remove the file `a_b.txt` or add `-f` to the snakemake command to force a re-run:
+Remove the file `a_b.txt` or add `-f` to the Snakemake command to force a re-run:

 ```bash
 snakemake a_b.txt -c 1 -f